The rock and roll guitar god who invented twang.

 Behind the mighty sound of twang, Eddy became the most successful instrumentalist in rock history, charting fifteen Top Forty singles in the late Fifties and early Sixties.
 He has sold more than 100 million records worldwide.
 No less an authority than John Fogerty has declared, “Duane Eddy was the front guy, the first rock and roll guitar god.”
 Eddy’s influence is widespread in rock and roll.
 A twangy guitar drove Bruce Springsteen’s “Born to Run,” and twang echoes in the work of the Beatles, Creedence Clearwater Revival, Dave Edmunds, Chris Isaak and many more.

 Eddy’s album titles typically punned on the word twang: The “Twangs” the “Thang” (1960), Twistin’ and Twangin’ (1962), “Twangin’” Up a Storm!
 (1963).
-His first album, Have ‘Twangy’ Guitar – Will Travel, was a bonafide rock and roll milestone.
-It charted for 82 weeks, launched five instrumental hits, and was one of the first rock and roll albums released in stereo.
-In 1999, it was reissued on CD in a 40th anniversary addition with extra tracks.
+His first album, Have ‘Twangy’ Guitar—Will Travel, was a bonafide rock and roll milestone.
+It charted for eighty-two weeks, launched five instrumental hits and was one of the first rock and roll albums released in stereo.
+In 1999 it was re-issued on CD in a fortieth anniversary addition with extra tracks.

 In the early Sixties, Eddy had much success providing theme songs for movies (“Because They’re Young,” “Pepe”) and TV shows (“Peter Gun,” “The Ballad of Palladin”).
-He also demonstrated his breadth by recording material in a more countrified vein (“Twang” a Country Song), cutting an album of surf music (Surfin’ With Duane Eddy) and even covering Bob Dylan’s songs in an instrumental vein (Duane Eddy Does Bob Dylan).
+He also demonstrated his breadth by recording material in a more countrified vein (“Twang” a Country Song, 1963), cutting an album of surf music (Surfin’ With Duane Eddy, 1963) and even covering Bob Dylan’s songs in an instrumental vein (Duane Eddy Does Bob Dylan, 1965).
 Still, the hit streak ended abruptly in 1963, as Eddy became another casualty of the Beatles and the British Invasion bands.

 Inductee: Duane Eddy (guitar; born April 26, 1938)